corda/corda-docs/content/en/docs/corda-enterprise/4.3/setting-up-a-dynamic-compatibility-zone.md

 In this way you can impose a centrally controlled ACL that all members will collectively enforce.

 {{< note >}}
-A production-ready Corda network and a new iteration of the testnet will be available soon.
+A production-ready Corda network will be available soon.

 {{< /note >}}